Mary Kostakidis: SBS

-The "Face of SBS"

 Kostakidis joined SBS as part of the original management team in September 1980 and worked on the development of the Subtitling Unit, its policy, recruitment and training programme.
 She went on to become Director of Programme Preparation overseeing Subtitling, Censorship and Classification, and a Post Production Unit.
 In this role she was responsible for the development of censorship and classification and children's programming policies.

-Kostakidis moved from Management to anchor SBS's flagship evening news in 1988 after presenting the weekend bulletin for 18 months.
+Kostakidis moved from management to anchor SBS's flagship evening news in 1988, after presenting the weekend bulletin for 18 months.

 In 1994, she hosted the prime time interview program, The Talk Show.
 Her guests included Paul Keating, John Laws, Cheryl Kernot, Imran Khan, Betty Friedan and Don Dunstan.

 After being known as "the face of SBS News" for many years, in her final year she co-hosted the main SBS World News at 6.30 pm weekdays with Stan Grant.